libpasta/libpasta-hugo/content/blog/bindings.md

  * Some languages have projects dedicated to interacting with Rust.
 E.g.
    [ruru](https://github.com/d-unseductable/ruru) for Ruby <-> Rust.
 These
-   potential perform better, or create better bindings, or have more features.
+   potentially perform better, create better bindings, or have more features.
 I haven't investigated yet and would be interested to know.
 In the future individual bindings could be improved this way.
  * I haven't _yet_ benchmarked the overhead of all of this.
 However, since